MatthewT95/Polytype-datatype/Docs/Datatypes.md

 Variable("fruit",2); // Creates a constant with value of "fruit".

 Variable a("orange");
-a.setString("pie") // Sets value to string "pie" a.getString() // returns std::string with value "pie"
+a.setString("pie"); // Sets value to string "pie" a.getString(); // returns std::string with value "pie"
 ```

 ### Boolean